Goals for Education | Monitoring State Policies

 Connects policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

-SREB staff visited Kentucky to meet with legislators and staff and attend committee meetings in 2017.
+SREB staff, including the President, visited Kentucky to meet with legislators and staff and attend committee meetings in 2019.

-SREB state services convenes legislative and governors’ staff from across the SREB region each fall to discuss topics that will likely be on agendas during upcoming legislative sessions.
-Kentucky staff were among those from 10 SREB states at the 2017 meeting.
+Kentucky staff were among those from 8 SREB states at the 2018 meeting of legislative and governors’ staff from across the SREB region to discuss topics that will likely be on agendas during upcoming legislative sessions.